-Catholic church in northeast Wichita suspends masses after priest tests positive for COVID-19
+Catholic church in northeast Wichita suspends Masses after priest tests positive for COVID-19

 WICHITA, Kan.
-(KSNW) – Church of the Magdalen, a catholic church in northeast Wichita, has temporarily suspended its masses due a priest testing positive for the coronavirus.
+(KSNW) – Church of the Magdalen, a Catholic church in northeast Wichita, has temporarily suspended its masses after a priest tested positive for the coronavirus.

 In a Facebook post on Wednesday, Church of the Magdalen shared the following message: